Volunteer Opportunities in Our Community:

 St Vincent de Paul Thrift Store (Accepting in-kind donations in St. Paul, but not yet in Minneapolis)

-Many organizations are accepting financial donations to assist with rebuilding.
+Many other organizations are accepting financial donations to assist with rebuilding efforts in our community.
 We are not endorsing any organization and encourage you to research the organization's mission and tax-deductibility before making financial gifts.

 Rebuilding Hope Minneapolis: GoFundMe managed by former Basilica vicar Fr.
 Joe Gillespie, O.P., to assist families near his parish St. Albert the Great in the Longfellow neighborhood of Minneapolis.